bapanapalligopi/security_topics/OWASP/A04:2021 – Insecure Design.md

 ---

-### **Conclusion:**

-**CWE-20: Improper Input Validation** is a critical vulnerability that can have wide-ranging impacts on an application, from data corruption to security breaches.
-By following proper input validation practices, such as validating data types, length, and ensuring that inputs meet expected formats, you can significantly reduce the risk of this vulnerability.
-Always rely on **whitelisting** valid inputs, avoid **blacklisting** invalid inputs, and validate both on the client and server side to ensure comprehensive security.
-**CWE-693: Protection Mechanism Failure**

 CWE-693, "Protection Mechanism Failure," refers to flaws in systems where essential protection mechanisms, such as encryption, authentication, or authorization, are either not implemented, improperly configured, or entirely bypassed.
 This failure can result in the exposure of sensitive data or unauthorized access to critical systems, making it a significant security risk in various environments.